amtoine/nu-git-manager/README.md

 use nu-git-manager *

 # the following are non-essential modules
-use nu-git-manager sugar git                # augmnet Git with custom commands use nu-git-manager sugar gh                 # load commands to interact with *GitHub* use nu-git-manager sugar gist               # load commands to interact with *GitHub* gists
+use nu-git-manager-sugar git                # augment Git with custom commands use nu-git-manager-sugar gh                 # load commands to interact with *GitHub* use nu-git-manager-sugar gist               # load commands to interact with *GitHub* gists
 ```

 then you have access to the whole `nu-git-manager` suite :partying_face: